It is the brand of a glucocorticoid steroid medication used to treat asthma and other breathing-related disorders.

 The usual dose of these medications is:

-- For children over 12 and adults, the dose can be up to 2 mg – 2 times a day.
+- For children over 12 and adults, the amount can be up to 2 mg – 2 times a day.

 What are the precautions I should take?